 Aircraft that include full cockpit manipulators (such as the Cessna 172SP or MD-80) can be fully started up from “cold and dark,” or without the engines already running.
 This option is found on the aircraft’s settings screen, available only in Freeflight.
 Scroll to the aircraft you’d like to use, tap the gear icon for the settings, and tap the “Start with engines running” check box to toggle engines off and on.
 Note that this is a per-aircraft setting.

-X-Plane 10.6 includes fully functioning versions of the X‑Plane G530, G430, and FMS in aircraft that have full cockpit manipulators.
-These devices are based on their real world counterparts and will allow you to enter flight plans, program approaches and departures, and more.
+X-Plane Mobile includes fully functioning versions of the X‑Plane G530, G430, and FMS in aircraft that have full cockpit manipulators.
+These devices are based on their real world counterparts and are all backed by real world Navigraphtm navigation data.
+They will allow you to enter flight plans, program approaches and departures, and more.

 The X‑Plane G430 & G530 have the same features and differ only in size.
 In aircraft with both, the G530 is used for NAV1 and COM1 frequencies, while the G430 is for NAV2 and COM2.
 The controls on left side adjust the VOR, localizer and communication frequencies, while the ones on the right control GPS functions.
 For a detailed look at all the functions of the simulated GPSes, check out the stand alone G530 & G430 manuals.